LenweSaralonde/lenwesaralonde.github.io/README.md

 In addition to the main main add-on and some plugins to provide additional features.
 * **Musician List** ([GitHub](https://github.com/LenweSaralonde/MusicianList) / [CurseForge](https://www.curseforge.com/wow/addons/musicianlist)): Save and load songs in-game.
 * **Musician MIDI** ([GitHub](https://github.com/LenweSaralonde/MusicianMIDI) / [CurseForge](https://www.curseforge.com/wow/addons/musicianmidi)): Play live music using a MIDI keyboard.

+# Adaptive controller for World of Warcraft

+The goal of this project was to make Romain, a World of Warcraft friend with severe disability, to regain control of the game so he could play again, despîte the evolution of his condition.

+The core of the project is a [Makey Makey](https://makeymakey.com/) card, a cheap and fun toy that can turn almost any conductive object into a standard PC keyboard and mouse input.
+Using salvaged wires, tape, zip ties and some freeware such as [AutoHotKey](https://www.autohotkey.com/) and custom scripts, we managed to give him back full control to the game.

+More information in the video description.
+Enable CC for english subtitles.

+<div class="youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/KrIIDFBODwA" title="Adaptive controller for World of Warcraft video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 # Other add-ons for World of Warcraft